|

 Enter your email address in the box to the right (and a little bit down) to receive Perfect Whole essays in your inbox.
 Be sure to check your email or spam folder to confirm the subscription.
 About Julie:

 Julie Goldberg (Ed.M., MA, MLIS) has lived a life entirely too entangled with books.
-She is a school librarian, former English teacher, compulsive reader, occasional jazz singer and aspiring novelist.
+She is a school librarian, former English teacher, compulsive reader, and occasional jazz singer.
+She is seeking representation for her first novel, Lily in the Light of Halfmoon.
 You can follow her on Twitter @juliegoldberg, email her at perfectwhole@gmail.com, and follow Perfect Whole on Facebook.
 About Perfect Whole:

 Perfect Whole is updated with a new essay on the first and fifteenth of every month, whether it needs it or not. ***As of January 15, 2013, Perfect Whole will no longer be updated on a regular schedule, while I complete my first novel.
 It will be updated from time to time, and may return to a regular schedule in the future.*** The title of the blog comes from a poem by Ralph Waldo Emerson entitled “Each and All.”
 Each and All